-We gathered responses from over 55,000 people in 100 countries, including a survey of the General Public in 87 countries with over 54,000 respondents.
-Complementing that was a survey of over 1,000 experts from Specialist Audiences in 71 countries – academics, NGOs, government officials, business leaders, and media.
+For the 2021 Index, we gathered responses from over 75,000 members of the General Public in 102 countries,.
+Complementing that was a survey of 778 experts from Specialist Audiences in over 40 countries – academics, NGOs, government officials, business leaders, and media.

 Benefits of Soft Power & A Strong Nation Brand

 Experts agree that soft power delivers all kinds of benefits for nations, their people, businesses, and organisations of all shapes and sizes.
 A strong nation brand and positive soft power perceptions allow a nation to promote itself as a place for people to visit, invest in, and build a reputation for their quality of goods and services.
 It also allows a country to rise in the esteem of its neighbours, market its resources and compose the face it presents on the international stage.